The Worst Workplace Explosions in U.S. History

 On February 7, 2008, the Imperial Sugar refinery in Port Wentworth, Georgia exploded.
 The dust explosion resulted in 38 injured workers – many of whom suffered life-threatening burn injuries – and 14 deaths.
 The four-story building was located on the Savannah River bank and it was the second largest in the United States.
 Many workers claimed that the factory had machines dating back 28 years prior to the explosion.
 There were 112 workers on-site when the structure exploded.

 The Macondo Blowout and Explosion occurred on April 20, 2010, in which an oil rig caught fire and exploded.
 Eleven workers were killed.
 It also resulted in an oil spill in the Gulf of Mexico.
 There were 126 crew members on the rig, which was situated just 50 miles southeast of Venice, Louisiana.

 Turn to Our Firm for Effective Representation

-At Jordan, Herington & Rowley, our Denver workplace accident lawyers have helped countless clients over decades, securing millions of dollars in compensation in verdicts and settlements on behalf of injury victims.
+At Jordan Law, our Denver explosions lawyers have helped countless clients over decades, securing millions of dollars in compensation in verdicts and settlements on behalf of injury victims.
 We are ready to help you.

 Call us today to discuss your potential case in a free consultation.